 Solar PV panels cost about $1.80 per peak installed watt.
 Setting aside their inability to destroy used nuclear fuel, it seems attention ought to focus on them instead of new designs of nuclear reactors.
 The amount of electricity produced in a year, divided by the amount that would be produced if the system ran continuously at full power, is the capacity factor.
 The Sacramento Municipal Utility District observed 15% for their solar installations.
 Nuclear generating stations average more than 90%.
 With a 15% capacity factor, the cost of a solar panel, at $1.80 per peak watt, is $12 per average watt, six times the expected cost of S-PRISM modules.

 A nuclear power plant should last fifty years.
-Solar panel manufacturers offer twenty-five year guarantees, so one should expect them to last a bit longer, but probably not fifty years, and a solar panel must operate more than four years to repay the energy invested in its fabrication, deployment, and recycling.
+Solar panel manufacturers offer twenty-five year guarantees, so one should expect them to last a bit longer, but probably not fifty years, and a solar panel must operate more than four years to repay the energy invested in their fabrication, deployment, and recycling.
 The $12 per average watt capital cost amortized over twenty-five years at 5%, deducting the four-plus year energy payback period, with batteries and doubled panel capacity to charge batteries, is 50-60¢ per kWh -- twelve times greater than the delivered cost from Palo Verde.

 The capital cost for solar PV panels does not include operating costs, the cost of energy storage for use during nights or cloudy days, significant distribution grid changes necessary to exploit diffuse sources, and recycling.
 The storage problem is quite serious.
 It has not received significant attention.
 If all the batteries ever produced were to be fully charged (which is impossible because most have been recycled), they could not satisfy one night's demand.
 Batteries in electric automobiles are sufficient for five hours at full power.
 A fully charged entirely electric American automobile fleet, which consumes 20% of the nation's energy, connected to the grid at sundown, could supply 20% of current energy demand for five hours.
 In the morning no one could go to work because the batteries would be discharged.